 We are currently hiring for the Technical Services Manager at VIVO!
 Contact us if you are interested.

-Emily Smith is an avid textile artist, community organizer, Maker, teacher, and communication designer.
+Emily Smith is a textile artist, community organizer, maker, educator, and communication designer.
 She is co-founder of Vancouver Mini Maker Faire, founder of Vancouver Maker Foundation and contributing writer for MAKE Magazine.
-Her driving purpose is viagra jelly to connect and inspire a community of Makers to invigorate industry, art and education (especially education) in the city of Vancouver (Think: contemporary home economics and shop classes).
-With a recent shift from design to Education, Emily is working with a community of artists, Makers and jdlh.com educators to launch Maker-oriented curriculum both at VIVO and in the public school system.
-In her spare time, she enjoys knitting, spinning, weaving, swimming, bicycles, and is learning to play the banjo.
-Learn more about her and her work at bluemollusc.com
+Her driving purpose is to connect and inspire a community of makers/artists to invigorate industry, art and education (especially education) in the city of Vancouver.
+In her spare time, she enjoys knitting, spinning, weaving, felting, swimming, bicycles, and playing the banjo and piano.
+Learn more about her and her work at emilyesmith.net

 Sebnem is an artist, visual designer, video editor, and camera operator.
 She has also been involved in VIVO’s digital archiving projects.
 She worked as a graphic artist in Turkey from 1996-2001 and earned her Digital Film Program Certificate at The Art Institute of Vancouver in 2002.
 Her media art has been exhibited internationally including screenings and installations featured in festivals and galleries in Canada, England, Portugal, France, Germany, Hungary and Turkey.